Lymphedema

 Frequency: Lymphedema is not rare

-No exact data is known about the frequency of lymphedema in the population. imates suggest that approximately 140-250 million people worldwide suffer from lymphedema.
+No precise data is available on the incidence of lymphoedema in the population. imates suggest that approximately 140-250 million people worldwide suffer from lymphedema.

 Causes and risk factors: genes, surgery and cancer

-The causes of lymphedema are either congenital or acquired. cordingly, one speaks of primary or secondary lymphedema.
+The causes of lymphedema are either congenital or acquired.
+This is referred to as primary or secondary lymphoedema.

 Primary lymphedema